rob-blackbourn/jetblack-js-date/README.md

 This project provides utilities for working with dates and timezones.

-The built in Date object is a simple offset from an epoch.
+The JavaScript built in [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) object is a simple offset from an epoch.
 It provides functions to resolve this into date components (days, months, years, etc.) in both the local timezone of the browser, and UTC.
 A browser currently has no access to the hosts timezone database.